dimitri/el-get/test/README.md

 ### ERT-based automation

-See `test.el` in this directory, and see the el-get-devel mailing list for a promising patch to port the effort to `ert`.
-This has yet to happen, though.
+See `test.el` in this directory.
+You can run ERT-based tests by:

+    test/run-ert.sh

+To run the tests with GUI window for debugging, you can use:

+    test/run-ert-interactive.sh